Excess profits tax: United Kingdom

-In Great Britain in World War I, the Treasury rejected proposals for a stiff capital levy, which the Labour Party wanted to use to weaken the capitalists.
+The Treasury rejected proposals for a stiff capital levy, which the Labour Party wanted to use to weaken the capitalists.
 Instead, there was an excess profits tax, of 50 percent of profits above the normal prewar level; the rate was raised to 80 percent in 1917.
 Excise taxes were added on luxury imports such as automobiles, clocks and watches.
 There was no sales tax or value added tax at this time in Britain.

 United States

 In 1863, the Confederate congress and the state of Georgia experimented with excess profits taxes, perhaps the first time it has happened in American history.